darrenldl/blockyarchive/README.md

 Rsbx is overall based around [osbx](https://github.com/darrenldl/ocaml-SeqBox), but much more optimized.

 ## Features overall
-- Data recovery that does not depend on file system(sector level recovery)
+- Data recovery that does not depend on file system metadata(sector level recovery)
+  - This allows data recovery even when data is fragmented and out of order
 - Supports error correction(via Reed-Solomon erasure code)
 - Supports burst sector error resistance